Robust Cooperation in the Prisoner's Dilemma: Program Equilibrium via Provability Logic: Obstacles to Optimality

 That is, \texttt{JustBot} cooperates with \texttt{X} if and only if \texttt{X} cooperates with \texttt{FairBot}.
 (Note that \texttt{JustBot} has different source code from \texttt{FairBot}; in particular, it can use a hard-cooded reference to \texttt{FairBot}'s code, where \texttt{FairBot} must use a quine.)
-Clearly, \texttt{JustBot} is exploitable by some algorithm (in particular, consider the non-modal algorithm which cooperates only with the corresponding \texttt{FairBot} and with nothing else), but since it is behaviorally equivalent to \texttt{FairBot}, by Theorem \ref{behavioral} it cannot be exploited by any modal agent. \\ \\ A third problem is that a modal agent has a finite amount of predictive power, and it can fail to act optimally against sufficiently complicated or slow-moving opponents.
-Explicitly, consider the family of modal agents $\texttt{WaitFairBot}_K$, defined by As it happens\footnote{We originally tried to include a proof of this claim, but it ballooned this section out of proportion.
+Clearly, \texttt{JustBot} is exploitable by some algorithm (in particular, consider the non-modal algorithm which cooperates only with the corresponding \texttt{FairBot} and with nothing else), but since it is behaviorally equivalent to \texttt{FairBot}, by Theorem \ref{behavioral} it cannot be exploited by any modal agent. \\ \\ Thirdly, agents can ``run out of deductive power'' and fail to make the right choices against opponents that use much higher formal systems in certain ways.
+Explicitly, consider the family of modal agents $\texttt{WaitFairBot}_K$, defined by These are simply versions of FairBot operating in stronger formal systems, so we would like our modal agents to find mutual cooperation with them.
+As it turns out\footnote{We originally tried to include a proof of this claim, but it ballooned this section out of proportion.
 The interested reader should start by proving the folk theorem that Kripke frames for \textbf{GL} correspond to ordinal chains, and then show that for any modal agent \texttt{X} which defects against \texttt{DefectBot}, there is a number $n$ such that $X(DB)=D$ holds in every world above height $n$ within a Kripke frame, and then induct on agents and subformulas of agents to show that $X(WFB_K)=D$ for any $K>n$.}, any modal agent which defects against \texttt{DefectBot} will fail to achieve mutual cooperation with $\texttt{WaitFairBot}_K$ for all sufficiently large $K$. \\ \\ Despite these reasons for pessimism, we have not actually ruled out the existence of a nontrivial and non-vacuous optimality criterion which corresponds to our philosophical intuitions about ``correct'' decisions.
 Additionally, there are a number of ways to depart only mildly from the modal framework (such as allowing quantifiers over agents), and these could invalidate some of the above obstacles.